 Our product candidates for which we intend to seek approval as a biological product may face competition sooner than anticipated.
 In the U.S., the Biologics Price Competition and Innovation Act ("BPCIA") created an abbreviated approval pathway for biological products that are biosimilar to or interchangeable with an FDA-licensed reference biological product.
 New biologics, TI-168, may be entitled to regulatory exclusivity under the BPCIA.
 The BPCIA grants new biologics 12 years of FDA-granted exclusivity from the date of FDA's licensure of the biologic.
 Further, under the BPCIA, an application for a biosimilar product may not be submitted to the FDA until four years following the date that the reference product was first licensed by the FDA.
-During the period of exclusivity, however, another company may still market a competing version of the reference product if the FDA approves a full Biologics License Application ("BLA") for the competing product containing the sponsor's own clinical data from adequate and well controlled clinical trials to demonstrate the safety, purity and potency of their product.
+During the period of exclusivity, however, another company may still market a competing version of the reference product if the FDA approves a full Biologics License Application ("BLA") for the competing product.
 After the expiration of the exclusivity period, the FDA can approve a biosimilar product through an abbreviated approval process.
 The law is complex and is still being interpreted and implemented by the FDA.
 As a result, its ultimate impact, implementation and meaning are subject to uncertainty.